FlightZero/STARNAV/README.md

 for KSP v 1.1 and kOS v 0.20.0

 #Intent
 As my first foray into kOS, this will be centralized place to store, update and share my kOS programs.
+This is a window into a learning process.
+I have experienced some frustration with advanced scripts that other coders have shared- I find that simple resources would work better.
+Hopefully my rudimentary initial efforts will help other kOS beginners by presenting simple initial steps.

 #Design Principles
 1. Modular: scripts are re-usable, may be combined, or used alone.